 Typically, TMS treatment lasts anywhere between 20-30 minutes.
 The length of the procedure varies based on your symptoms and goals.

 When you arrive at the office, you sit in a chair attached to a magnetic coil.
-Your provider gives you earplugs and carefully positions the magnetic coils on your head.
+Your provider will give you the option of earplugs and carefully positions the magnetic coils on your head.
 Once treatment begins, they emit targeted pulses to specific regions of your brain that regulate your mood and emotions.

 When the magnetic pulses make contact with these areas, they increase the electrical activity there, relieving depressive symptoms and making it easier to cope.